 One of the ambitions of OSRD is to help with timetabling on a European scale.

-To reach this goal, OSRD has to take local features into account by consulting and collaborating with railway companies and infrastructure managers.
+To reach this goal, OSRD has to take local features into account by consulting and collaborating with railway companies and infrastructure operators.

 2 - Use cases